bartosian/sui-tools/README.md

 **4. Docker Permission Issues**

-If you see warnings about environment variables or need to run with `sudo`:
+If you need to run with `sudo` on Linux:

 ```bash
 # Add your user to the docker group (Linux only)